 Optimized Gradation.
-The Contractor shall perform process control testing of the combined aggregate gradation (CAG) when an Optimized Gradation (OG) is used for Class P Concrete.
-The combined aggregate gradation testing frequency shall be three per day.
-Test one shall be sampled and tested after full production begins but before production reaches 100 cubic yards.
-Test two shall be sampled and tested after four hours of continuous production or production reaches 1,000 cubic yards, whichever comes first.
-Test three shall be sampled and tested after seven hours of continuous production or production reaches 1750 cubic yards, whichever comes first.
-The frequency shall be a minimum of one per day if production is less than 750 cubic yards.
+The Contractor shall perform PC testing of the combined aggregate gradation (CAG) when an Optimized Gradation (OG) is used for Class P Concrete.
+A sample of the combined aggregate from the first 100 cubic yards of concrete shall be tested; then one test per 750 cubic yards shall be performed.
+The frequency shall be a minimum of one per day if production is less than 750 cubic yards per day.

-The Department will perform one gradation test each day that may be a split of one of the three daily PC samples.
+The Department will perform one gradation test each day that may be a split of one of the PC samples.
 This data will not be used to determine acceptability of the material but as information only.

-The Contractor’s gradation test data will be used to evaluate the gradation optimization.
+The Contractor’s gradation test data will be used to evaluate the gradation optimization based on the mix design optimization.

-When the Contractor’s gradation test results fail to meet their optimization range, the Contractor shall immediately make corrections to bring the aggregate gradation optimization range and notify the Engineer.
+When the Contractor’s gradation test results fail to meet their optimization range, the Contractor shall immediately make corrections to bring the aggregate gradation optimization into range and notify the Engineer.
 If two or more consecutive test results for any single day or two successive days are found to fall outside the optimization range, the Contractor shall immediately suspend production and provide a written corrective plan to the Engineer for approval before resuming production.

 Upon being allowed to resume production, the Contractor shall follow the daily sampling frequency.
 If the next two consecutive gradation tests indicate that they meet the optimization range, the Contractor may continue production.
 If the first two aggregate samples do not meet the optimization range, production shall be suspended.

 Before resuming production, the Contractor shall sample the individual aggregate stockpiles at two or more locations to determine the range of variability within each stockpile, make appropriate adjustments to the percentages for each aggregate component, and discharge and sample the combined aggregates.
 The combined aggregate gradation shall be tested to determine if the optimization range is met.
-Production can resume if the CF and WF plot within the workability box.
+Production can resume if the optimization range is met..
 Production will continue to be suspended for additional evaluation of stockpiles and aggregate feed rates until gradation sampling and testing indicate the optimization range is met.

 All gradation test information during production shall be provided to the Engineer daily.
 The Contractor shall immediately report all gradation test data to the Engineer for evaluation during periods when production is suspended or upon resuming production.
+The Contractor will be notified in writing in all cases when production may resume or shall remain suspended.

+Aggregate Moisture Content.
+An aggregate moisture content sample from the first 100 cubic yards of concrete shall be tested; then one test per 750 cubic yards shall be performed.
+The frequency shall be a minimum of one per day if production is less than 750 cubic yards per day.
+The moisture content sample maybe the same sample used for gradation PC testing.
+Moisture content of each aggregate shall be tested per CP 33.
+As they become available, results shall be immediately input into the batching computer and reflected on batch tickets.

-The Contractor will be notified in writing in all cases when production may resume or shall remain suspended.Concrete Test Reports.
-The Contractor shall distribute electronically to the concrete supplier all compressive- strength process control (PC) data for the concrete supplied to the project.
+11. Concrete Test Reports.
+The Contractor shall distribute electronically to the concrete supplier all compressive- strength PC data for the concrete supplied to the project.
 The Contractor shall distribute the PC compressive strength data within two business days of the 7-day and 28-day compressive strength testing.
 The data shall include the compressive strength and batch ticket number at a minimum.

 Acceptance Testing.
-Acceptance testing frequencies shall be per the Schedule (Owner Acceptance) in the Department’s Field Materials Manual.
-Except for flexural strength, acceptance tests will be conducted by and at the expense of the Department.
+Acceptance testing frequencies will follow the Schedule (Owner Acceptance) in the Department’s Field Materials Manual.
 Acceptance sampling and testing procedures will be per the Department’s Field Materials Manual with the following exceptions and inclusions: